Guided and Self-Guided Field Trips

 |Outreach trunks||Cost of shipping both ways|

-This program is made possible by the generous support of the Stephen M. Seay Foundation, and the Bargain Box, an outreach of Christ the Episcopal Church, and two anonymous donors.
-The free admission for these school-sponsored groups is currently in effect for the 2016 – 2017 academic year, and includes all K – 12 classes in the county.
+This program is made possible by the generous support of the Stephen M. Seay Foundation and other generous donors.
+The free admission for these school-sponsored groups is currently in effect for the 2017 – 2018 academic year, and includes all K – 12 classes in the county.
 Please note raptor programs are not included.

 ATTENTION ALL TEACHERS — New MILES Scholarships!